drNymbus/ync/ync-database/README.md

 # ync-database

+As specified before, the ync-database uses Cassandra to store __EVERYTHING__.
+You can find all different keyspaces in the database-init directory.
+Each keyspace is associated to folder, containing at least a 'keyspace.cql' file defining all tables and a 'roles.cql' defining all user roles.
+You can also find the script used to initialize keyspaces and user-roles in 'database-init/init.sh'.
+Additionally, the 'superuser.cql' file defines a role able to operate on the entire database.

+## User Roles

+For each keyspace in the database, different roles and users are needed to operate on it.
+Users can operate solely on a defined keyspace and should not be able to access multiple keyspaces.
+If you encounter a situation where a role needs to access several keyspaces simultaneously try extending the keyspace tables or create a new keyspace custom tailored to that role.
+Ideally each keyspace should have two type of roles:

+- Manager: acts as a superuser dedicated to the keyspace.
+This role is able to perform any action on all tables in the keyspace.
+(It is not recommended to have multiple manager roles in the same keyspace)
+- Worker: has a limited range of action on the keyspace.
+Each worker would restricted depending on the utility of the API linked to it.

 ## Deployment

 You can execute the start and shutdown bash scripts ('./start.sh' & './shutdown.sh') for a quick and efficient deployment on docker of the ync-database.